GuiGui0v0/guigui0v0.github.io/_posts/2022-10-28-Coding-Practice-8.markdown

 <iframe width=800 height=800 src="https://editor.p5js.org/GuiGui0v0/full/RTjCPIcGS"></iframe>

 ### Concept
 My inspiration for this project comes from the trajectory of the dog chasing the ball.
-By displaying the work like a yoyo ball, I hope it can be used in the final project, and also considering that the dog likes yellow to create a tail for the circle in the previous project to form a drag shape ideas.
+By displaying the work like a yoyo ball, I hope it can be used in the final project, and also considering that the dogs like yellow to create a tail for the circle in the previous project to form a drag shape ideas.

 ### Code Comments